danny0838/git-store-meta/README.md

 irreversible mistake.

-For a special use case such as to apply metadata for files checked out from a bare repo `/path/to/foo` to a directory `/path/to/bar`, related Git environment variables need be explicitly provided to pass the status check, such as:
+For a special use case such as to apply metadata for files checked out from a bare repo `/path/to/foo` to an isolated directory `/path/to/bar`, related Git environment variables must be explicitly provided to pass the check, such as:

     GIT_DIR=../foo GIT_WORK_TREE=. ../foo/hooks/git-store-meta.pl --apply